adunning/dissertation/4-reading-alexander.md

 While it has been suggested in the past that the book could have originated at either Cirencester or Malmesbury [@binski:2011western, p.
 106], this chapter argues that parts of the manuscript are from both abbeys.
 The florilegium that forms the bulk of the manuscript must have been compiled at Cirencester, as this is the only known location where all the works it uses were available [also noted by @mcdonough:2005cambridge, p.
 792n41], and presumably both this and the closing verse anthology, written by the same scribe, was also written there.
 It certainly belonged to Cirencester in a later period; at the top of fol.
 3r, one can make out, with the help of an ultraviolet light, the erased word 'Cyrencestris' (below this is an inscription in a humanist hand beginning 'De', also expunged), in a form similar to an  *ex libris* found in a manuscript of Alexander's commentary on the Psalms from the late thirteenth century (now Oxford, Bodleian Library, MS Bodley 284).

 The manuscript is multi-layered, but can be understood as a unity: the title *Sol meldunensis* is used here to refer to the entire volume.
-It can be divided into three 'booklets', bound as a single volume: the first containing mostly prose extracts from Alexander Neckam, divided into two books; the second Geoffrey of Monmouth's *Prophetia Merlini*; the third a collection of verses mostly from Alexander.
+It can be divided into three or potentially four 'booklets', bound as a single volume: the first containing mostly prose extracts from Alexander Neckam, divided into two books; the second Geoffrey of Monmouth's *Prophetia Merlini*; the third a collection of verses mostly from Alexander.
 Hunt refers to the volume as the *Florilegium* (treating this as a title), but uses the term inconsistently to refer to either the manuscript as a whole or the prose section [his original description is @hunt:1936alexander, pp. 160-161; cf. @hunt:1984schools, pp. 54, 147].
 Rigg contasts this 'florilegium' with an 'anthology' such as the collection of Alexander's poetic works in Paris, Bibliothèque nationale, MS Latin 11867: he defines a florilegium as 'a collection of excerpts' and an anthology as 'a collection of complete items (normally poems)' [@rigg:1996anthologies, pp. 708-709].
 Under this understanding, it is strictly only the first part of the manuscript that can be called a florilegium; the verse section is organized in a manner similar to the Paris anthology, and includes complete extracts.
 An alternate definition of the anthology from Pearsall could equally be used to refer to the entire work: he emphasizes a purposeful assemblage, as opposed to books that have been randomly bound up, which must be 'specific, direct and fairly obvoius to the imagined contemporary reader' [@pearsall:2005whole, p.
 21].<!-- check --> It would be simpler to refer to the manuscript using the more general term 'miscellany', though it is more frequently applied to later vernacular manuscripts.
 Where the term 'florilegium' is used here, it refers specifically to the first booklet.<!-- cite @nichols:1996whole ? -->

 Using the example of London, British Library, Cotton MS Titus D.XX (containing Alexander Neckam's *De nominibus utensilium*, among other things), Dinkova-Bruun has further suggested that one should distinguish between a secondary miscellany, 'a codex containing various parts written at different times and by different scribes, which did not belong together originally but were bound within the same covers at a later stage, often at random', and a primary miscellany, 'a compilation created from the very beginning by a person or group of people with an overarching idea and purpose' [@dinkova-bruun:2013medieval, p.
 15].
 In the case of the Cambridge manuscript, the florilegium and the closing verse anthology could be considered independently as primary miscellanies, but codicological evidence demonstrates that the entirety of *Sol meldunensis* was assembled by its creators and not by modern readers, much as its contents may seem incongruent at first glance.